Cabrera becomes Venezuelan hit king, Tigers beat Royals

 Casey Mize (2-3) allowed two runs on three hits and two walks in six innings.
 He hit one batter and struck out four.
 Three Detroit relievers finished, with Gregory Soto pitching the ninth for his fourth save.

+“It was amazing to be on the field when Miguel Cabrera became the hit leader of all the players who have come out of Venezuela,” Mize said.
+“Being able to play on a team with him is something I’ll remember for the rest of my life.”

-Danny Duffy (4-3) gave up a season-high four runs in six innings.
+Duffy (4-3) gave up a season-high four runs in six innings.

+“This was frustrating,” Duffy said.
+“I wasn’t finishing off my slider, and I really didn’t command my off-speed stuff at all.
+That’s a bummer, but I have to keep working on it.”

 The Royals took a 2-0 lead in the first.
 Mize hit leadoff hitter Whit Merrifield with a pitch and Carlos Santana worked a 10-pitch walk.
 Salvador Perez followed with an RBI double and Andrew Benintendi added a sacrifice fly.